 When I first learned from my friend that we will spend our last day in Seoul at Lotte Mart, I got so excited (due to the fact that Korean goodies are just so yummy and irresistible) and worried (because I have limited luggage allowance, yay!).

-Upon our arrival at Lotte Mart, we instantly went straight to where the food items are located.
+Upon our arrival, we instantly went straight to where the food items are located.
 I found it hard to choose what to buy, because I want to purchase all of it.
 Good thing there were free tastes and I’ve got my friends who controlled the impulsive buyer in me.
 Anyway, I’ve listed here some of the items which I would love to recommend in case you are clueless with what to buy at Lotte Mart.

 - Wasabi Flavored Almonds – From all the products I’ve purchased this is my favorite.
 It doesn’t have that strong sting or kick (Don’t know how to explain it) that you usually feel when you eat wasabi.
 There’s a mixture of sweet, salty and wasabi taste which goes well with the crisp of the almond.
 This particular brand also comes in honey butter flavor and available as well in hazelnut.